Planning and Scheduling

 * For finger food meals - make sure the caterers know the schedule and serve food at a reasonable hour rather than serving hot food late into the night when some guests need to leave.

-* Make sure your caterers have a plan to distribute the food around to all the guests - some shy guests can go hungry if caterers don't have a strategic plan, and make sure everyone is well-fed.
+* Make sure your caterers have a plan for distributing the food to all the guests.
+Some shy guests can go hungry if caterers don't have a strategic plan, so make sure everyone is well-fed

 Receptions